 The reports are abnormal if the fallopian tubes in the report can be seen scarred, damaged or blocked.
 In case the tubes are blocked, there is no chance of the woman to get pregnant as the egg cannot meet the sperm.
 If the uterus is abnormal, it may show tissue that divides the uterus.
 Also, abnormal growths such as polyps or fibroids may be present.

-Studies also suggest that using oil based dye give out an increased chance of pregnancy when compared to water-based dyes.
-However, the doctors use water-based dyes in most cases.
+Studies also suggest that using oil-based dye gives out an increased chance of pregnancy when compared to water-based dyes.
+However, doctors use water-based dyes in most cases.

-What are the risks associated with HSG Test?
+What are the risks associated with the HSG test?